soichi-berson/final_bootcamp_project/README.md

 # Final-Bootcamp Project

 ## Introduction
-This is an Ironhack Bootcamp final project 2023.
-Its main purpose is to understand dataset, manuplate data and apply learning machine models.
-The further analysis is also presented using Tableau.
+This is the Ironhack Bootcamp final project 2023.
+Its main purpose is to understand datasets, manipulate data and apply learning machine models.
+Further analysis is also presented using Tableau.

 ## Project
 Theme: Telecom customer churn prediction